BethHayden01/BlossomCare/README.md

 ## Support element
 ![Support Button](documentation/support-button.png)

 This part of the webpage gives the user a button to access the contact us page and a message explaining the purpose of the contact us form.
 It is consistent throughout each page.
+The purpose of this element is to encourage and direct the user to the contact form on the 'Get Help' page.

 ## Footer element
 ![Footer](documentation/footer.png)

 The footer element of the webpage is consistent throughout each page and contains links to the company social media pages which open in a new tab.
+The purpose of this element is to provide easy access to the social media sites attributed with the organisation, and encourage the user to visit the sites to learn more.

 ## Plant Gallery
 ![Gallery](documentation/gallery.png)